 In short, knowing these terms may not make you a contract wizard, but it might help send up some red flags when something just isn’t right.

+This post was originally written by Jonathan Bailey.
 Have a question about the law and freelance writing?
-Either leave a comment below or contact me directly if you wish to keep the information private (However, please mention that it is a suggestion for Freelance Writing Jobs).
-This column will be determined largely by your suggestions and questions so let me know what you want to know about.
+Either leave a comment below or contact him directly if you wish to keep the information private (However, please mention that it is a suggestion for Freelance Writing Jobs).